Phase II of the offer filters pilot will enable further improvements to the kidney donation process and increase organ utilization across the country.

-United Network for Organ Sharing will soon start the second phase of a pilot project aimed at improving the kidney offer process and increasing organ utilization across the country.
+United Network for Organ Sharing will soon start the second phase of a pilot project aimed at improving the kidney donation process and increasing organ utilization across the country.
 Emerging from a collaborative effort among the donation and transplantation community, the offer filters tool will help organ procurement organizations find accepting kidney offer candidates more quickly by allowing transplant program staff to preemptively filter the donor offers that they do not want to receive.
 Additionally, the project will use big data analytics to identify consistent, multi-variable refusal patterns at kidney programs.
 “We expect that by reducing unwanted kidney offers, we’ll be able to reduce cold ischemic time and ultimately increase organ acceptance,” said UNOS business architect Rob McTier.
 Phase II of the offer filters pilot project is scheduled to start in the summer.

 During phase I, which began in June 2019, pilot project participants representing 29 kidney programs from across the country used the Offer Filters Explorer tool to identify the organ offers that they did not want to receive.
 Though the filters did not actually screen offers during this phase, UNOS information technology team members used the information provided by participants to collect data on whether each offer would have been screened if the filter was turned on.
 The filter information was then displayed when a program received a kidney offer.
 “We reviewed data from the pilot participant’s feedback after phase I ended in late 2019,” McTier said, adding that the team referred to the data to inform phase II of the project.

 In phase II, participating transplant programs will be able to activate the offer filters.
 When a filter is on, the filter criteria will be compared with donor data before organ offers are sent.
-When an OPO initiates an organ offer, a bypass code will be applied to all candidate offers in which the donor data meets the filter criteria, the filter is turned on and no response has already been entered.
+When an OPO initiates an organ offer, a bypass code will be applied to all candidate offers in which the kidney donor data meets the filter criteria, the filter is turned on and no response has already been entered.

 Participating programs will be able to exclude certain transplant candidates from being bypassed by making adjustments to the filter’s candidate exclusion criteria, but otherwise the filters will apply to all candidates in a participating program’s waitlist.
 Participating programs will also be able to generate real-time reports to see the effectiveness of their filters.

-Recently, McTier answered questions about the offer filters tool and talked about what phase II means for participating OPOs and transplant programs.
+Recently, McTier answered questions about the offer filters tool and talked about what phase II means for participating OPOs and organ transplant programs.

 Can you tell me about the genesis of the project?